tsanket8329/DSA-Practise/README.md

 Insert 6 → already in the correct position.
 Insert 2 → shift larger elements right and insert 2 at its correct position.
 Print the array after each insertion.
+### HACKERRANK 96: CORRECTNESS AND THE LOOP INVARIANT
+Correctness and the Loop Invariant

+In the previous challenge, you wrote code to perform an Insertion Sort on an unsorted array.
+But how would you prove that the code is correct?
+In computer science, this is done using a loop invariant, which helps show that an algorithm works correctly for every possible input.

+Loop Invariant

+A loop invariant is a condition that remains true before and after every iteration of a loop.
+To prove an algorithm is correct, you show:

+Initialization: The invariant is true before the first iteration.
+Maintenance: If it is true before an iteration, it remains true after that iteration.
+Termination: When the loop finishes, the invariant guarantees that the algorithm has produced the correct result.

+For Insertion Sort, the loop invariant is:

+At the start of each iteration of the outer loop, the subarray from index 0 to i-1 contains the original elements in sorted order.

+Challenge

+The Insertion Sort implementation provided contains an error.
+Your task is to:

+Fix the error in the code.
+Sort the array using Insertion Sort.
+Print the array only once, after it has been completely sorted.
+Input Format
+The first line contains an integer n, the size of the array.
+The second line contains n space-separated integers representing the array.
+Constraints
+1 ≤ n ≤ 1000
+-10^4 ≤ arr[i] ≤ 10^4
+Output Format

+Print the sorted array as space-separated integers on a single line.

+Sample Input
+6
+7 4 3 5 6 2
+Sample Output
+2 3 4 5 6 7
+Explanation

+After correcting the Insertion Sort implementation, the array is sorted in ascending order.
+Print the final sorted array only once after the algorithm completes.